worldline/ios-training/src/docs/swift/README.md

 <iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/3v1n"></iframe>

 Swift allows to use functions as first class items.
 This allows to store function references into variables, pass functions as arguments to other functions and return a function from a function.
-Here is a brief summary of the features related to using a function as a 1st class item:
+Here is a brief summary of the features related to using functions as a 1st class items:

 - A function can be assigned to a variable, passed as a function parameter or returned from a function.
 - A function type can be expressed as follows: `(typeOfParam1, typeOfParam2, etc) -> returnType`.